 New tires, oil changes, or even new windshield wiper blades.
 Maintenance and repair are a drag on your wallet.
 And similar to depreciation, maintenance and repair costs change significantly over the life of a car.

 Thankfully, the website Your Mechanic has a treasure trove of useful data on car repair frequencies over their lifetime.
-The data below shows their data converted to dollars per mile, included the initial low maintenance costs during the warranty phase of the car.
+The data below shows their data converted to dollars per mile, including the initial low maintenance costs during the car’s warranty phase.

 An old car costs more than twice as much as a new car (~21 cents per mile vs. 8 cents per mile).
-In general, maintenance and repair costs can be expected to increase in a linear fashion after the initial warranty period.
+In general, maintenance and repair costs can be expected to increase linearly after the initial warranty period.

 The math is now easy.
 If we drive 25.1 miles for every $2.50 we spend, then the average price of gas is 10 cents per mile.

-We are also going to make the benign assumption that gas mileage does not change over the life of a car.
+We are also going to make the benign assumption that gas mileage does not change over a car’s life.

 Registration and Inspection